mdoering/backbone/life/Fungi/Basidiomycota/Agaricomycetes/Agaricales/Strophariaceae/Pholiota/Pholiota lutescens/README.md

 Index Fungorum

 #### Published in
-null
+The North American species of Pholiota 150 (1968)

 #### Original name
-Pholiota lutescens var. lutescens
+Pholiota lutescens A.H.
+Sm. & Hesler

 ### Remarks
 null